Happy Valley Park

 City’s Most Popular Park

 Happy Valley Park features (24) acres of wetlands.
 A boardwalk wanders through the wetlands allowing access to natures wonders.
 A paved pathway around the park offers a three-quarter of a mile jog or walk to enjoy the surrounding sites.

 A very popular feature to the City’s park is the Splash Pad.
 This spectacular facility boasts sixteen (16) water sprays in a variety of spray sequences.
 Parents can sit and watch their children play while enjoying the relaxing sound of the water.
 The Splash Pad, which has no standing water, is equipped with showers, streams and water sprays.
 Included with the Splash Pad is a restroom facility with eight (8) individual bathrooms and drinking fountains.
 Each year, the Splash Pad opens the Saturday before Memorial Day and stays on through Labor Day weekend.

 Three off-leash dog areas are located in the back southerly end of the park.
-All are fully fenced area has been setup to allow your dog to run free.
-Two pet and people-friendly water fountains in the off leash dog run areas have been added.
-Dog bags and pick up stations are provided throughout the park, which have been donated by neighborhood businesses.
+All are fully fenced area has been set up to allow your dog to run free.
+Two pet and people-friendly water fountains in the off-leash dog run areas have been added.
+Dog bags and pick up stations are provided throughout the park, which has been donated by neighborhood businesses.